m-cheicki/Among_us_ADSA/README.md

 As we decided to make Player as an object with his score, we just randomize his score by using the random package of python to return an integer between 0 and 12.

-4. Present and argue about a method to update Players score and the database
+4. Present and argue about a method to update Players score and the database.

 As our Player is an object, we compute his score value according to his actions, by adding his score before the action to the score gained by doing the action.
 And, then, we re-create the AVL tree to update the database.

-5. Present and argue about a method to create random games based on the database
+5. Present and argue about a method to create random games based on the database.

-# TO WRITE
+In order to create random games, we decide to first create a list of 100 Players.
+Then, we shuffle the order of that list.
+We group them into 10 Players to create 10-Player games.
+And we randomize the score of each player. <br/>
+We repeat these steps twice more, because we want three random games, in total.

 6. Present and argue about a method to create games based on ranking